--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 Continue South on Palm Canyon

 You will pass the historic Plaza Theatre.
-It has hosted countless film premieres and live performances since 1936.
-It’s currently in the process of being restored.
-It’s tucked just behind Brandini Toffee, which is a locally owned and a must stop for those with a sweet tooth.
+It has hosted countless film premieres and live performances since 1936 and is currently being restored.
+It’s tucked just behind Brandini Toffee, which is locally owned and a must-stop for sweet tooth lovers.

 Plaza Theatre front

 La Plaza is the first open-air shopping center in the United States.
 The design allows visitors to enjoy the beautiful desert climate while browsing the shops and dining al fresco.
-The center also features a central courtyard, complete with fountains and palm trees, creating a serene oasis in the heart of the city.
+The center also features a central courtyard with fountains and palm trees, creating a serene oasis in the city’s heart.

-It was designed by renowned architect Paul R. Williams in 1936 and originally served as a gathering place for the community.
-Today, it has been renovated and reimagined as a unique shopping and dining destination, featuring a mix of high-end retailers, restaurants, and art galleries.
+It was designed by renowned architect Paul R. Williams in 1936 and originally served as a community gathering place.
+Today, it has been renovated and reimagined as a unique shopping and dining destination featuring a mix of high-end retailers, restaurants, and art galleries.

 La Plaza